awsdocs/amazon-guardduty-user-guide/doc_source/s3_detection.md

 ## Configuring S3 protection in multiple\-account environments<a name="s3-multiaccount"></a>

-In a multi\-account environment, only GuardDuty master accounts can configure S3 protection\.
-GuardDuty master accounts can enable or disable S3 protection for their member accounts\.
+In a multi\-account environment, only GuardDuty administrator accounts can configure S3 protection\.
+GuardDuty administrator accounts can enable or disable S3 protection for their member accounts\.
 GuardDuty member accounts cannot enable or disable this data source\.

-GuardDuty master accounts that manage their member accounts with AWS Organizations support can choose to have S3 protection automatically enabled on all new accounts in the organization\.
+GuardDuty administrator accounts that manage their member accounts with AWS Organizations support can choose to have S3 protection automatically enabled on all new accounts in the organization\.
 For more information, see [Managing GuardDuty accounts with AWS Organizations](guardduty_organizations.md)\.

 ### Automatically enabling S3 protection for Organization member accounts<a name="s3-autoenable"></a>